loganmarchione/loganmarchione.com/content/posts/2022/03p2/index.md

 [Lens](https://k8slens.dev/) is probably the next-most popular k8s GUI.
 It is made by [Mirantis](https://www.mirantis.com/software/lens/), the same people who make [k0s](https://k0sproject.io/) and who recently [purchased](https://www.mirantis.com/blog/mirantis-acquires-docker-enterprise-platform-business/) Docker Enterprise.
 It is [open source](https://github.com/lensapp/lens), but also offers a paid cloud service called [Lens Spaces](https://k8slens.dev/spaces.html).

-Lens is Electron-based, which means it's available for a ton of platforms, but it's also Electron-based, so there's that slow memory leak to look forward to 🤷‍♂️.
+Lens is Electron-based, which means it's available for a ton of platforms, but it's also Electron-based, so there's that slow memory leak to look forward to. :man_shrugging:

 See the installation instructions [here](https://docs.k8slens.dev/main/getting-started/).
 I'm using Arch, btw, so I'm using the version from the [AUR](https://aur.archlinux.org/packages/lens-bin).